 In Classic Maya iconography, two manifestations of the Maize god have been identified; the so-called “Foliated Maize God” and the so-called “Tonsured Maize God“.

 The “Tonsured Maize God” typically wears a netted jade skirt and a belt with a large Spondylus shell covering the loins, and his head is shaved (hence the nickname).
 The “Foliated Maize God” (God E in the codices) is depicted as a corn plant with its cobs being shaped like the deity’s head.

 The “Tonsured Maize God” seems to be associated with creation and resurrection myths and the agricultural cycle.

-The Popol Vuh (the only existing text concerning creation beliefs) explains in Book 1 how the Gods tried and failed to make humans (someone to worship them) out of mud and then wood, but both failed.
+The Popol Vuh (the only existing text concerning creation beliefs), explains in Book 1 how the gods tried and failed to make humans out of mud and then wood, but both failed.